jepser/typeform/readme.txt

 == Changelog ==

+= 0.7.2 =
+* Added missing response email to contact form configuration

+= 0.7.1 =
+* Added missing svg's in the repo

 = 0.7.0 =
 * Added the ability to create a basic typeform without an account
 * Redesigned the plugin window